Nadir of American race relations: Reconstruction era violence

-For several years after the war, the federal government, pushed by Northern opinion, showed that it was willing to intervene in order to protect the rights of black Americans.
-There were limits, however, to Republican efforts on behalf of blacks: in Washington, a proposal of land reform made by the Freedmen's Bureau which would have granted blacks plots on the plantation land (forty acres and a mule) they worked never came to pass.
+For several years after the Civil War, the federal government, pushed by Northern opinion, showed that it was willing to intervene to protect the rights of Black Americans.
+There were limits, however, to Republican efforts on behalf of Blacks: In Washington, a proposal of land reform made by the Freedmen's Bureau, which would have granted Blacks plots on the plantation land (forty acres and a mule) on which they worked, never came to pass.
 In the South, many former Confederates were stripped of the right to vote, but they resisted Reconstruction with violence and intimidation.
-James Loewen notes that between 1865 and 1867, when white Democrats controlled the government, whites murdered an average of one black person every day in Hinds County, Mississippi.
-Black schools were especially targeted: school buildings were frequently burned and teachers were flogged and occasionally murdered.
-The postwar terrorist group the Ku Klux Klan (KKK) acted with significant local support, attacking freedmen and their white allies; the group was largely suppressed by federal efforts under the Enforcement Acts of 1870–1871, but did not disappear and had a resurgence in the early 20th century.
+James Loewen notes that, between 1865 and 1867, when white Democrats controlled the government, whites murdered an average of one Black person every day in Hinds County, Mississippi.
+Black schools were especially targeted: School buildings frequently were burned, and teachers were flogged and occasionally murdered.
+The postwar terrorist group Ku Klux Klan (KKK) acted with significant local support, attacking freedmen and their white allies; the group largely was suppressed by federal efforts under the Enforcement Acts of 1870–1871, but did not disappear, and it had a resurgence in the early 20th century.

-Despite these failures, however, blacks continued to vote and attend schools.
-Literacy soared, and many African-Americans were elected to local and statewide offices, with several serving in Congress.
-Because of the black community's commitment to education, the majority of blacks were literate by 1900.
+Despite these failures, Blacks continued to vote and attend school.
+Literacy soared, and many African Americans were elected to local and statewide offices, with several serving in Congress.
+Because of the Black community's commitment to education, the majority of Blacks were literate by 1900.

 Continued violence in the South, especially heated around electoral campaigns, sapped Northern intentions.
 More significantly, after the long years and losses of the Civil War, Northerners had lost heart for the massive commitment of money and arms that would have been required to stifle the white insurgency.
 The financial panic of 1873 disrupted the economy nationwide, causing more difficulties.
 The white insurgency took on new life ten years after the war.
 Conservative white Democrats waged an increasingly violent campaign, with the Colfax and Coushatta massacres in Louisiana in 1873 as signs.
-The next year saw the formation of paramilitary groups, such as the White League in Louisiana (1874) and Red Shirts in Mississippi and the Carolinas, that worked openly to turn Republicans out of office, disrupt black organizing, and intimidate and suppress black voting.
+The next year saw the formation of paramilitary groups, such as the White League in Louisiana (1874) and Red Shirts in Mississippi and the Carolinas, that worked openly to turn Republicans out of office, disrupt Black organizing, and intimidate and suppress Black voting.
 They invited press coverage.
 One historian described them as "the military arm of the Democratic Party."

 In 1874, in a continuation of the disputed gubernatorial election of 1872, thousands of White League militiamen fought against New Orleans police and Louisiana state militia and won.
 They turned out the Republican governor and installed the Democrat Samuel D. McEnery, took over the capitol, state house and armory for a few days, and then retreated in the face of Federal troops.
 This was known as the "Battle of Liberty Place".